Sharpness-B/Advancer-2.0/README.md

-# Advancer, a deadly serious multiplayer game.
+# Advancer, a deadly serious 3d multiplayer game.
 So, as I don't like uncompleted projects, I decided to continue the development of Advancer.

-I'm incredibly happy with how this turned out - it's a 3d multiplayer game with a custom 3d library and it fricings works!!!!
+I'm incredibly happy with how this turned out - it's a 3d multiplayer game with a custom 3d library and it fricings works; it's smooth too!!!!

 I would like to forward a big thanks to Kiran and Jacob for the great effort in Advancer 1.0 - when it was a school project!
 The challenge was to build a 3d space shooter game without a 3d engine library.
 So, in 1.0 we developed a story for the game, designed some spaceships and the ux, but most importantly coded our 3d engine (Jacob had the main responsibility and delivered an absolutely stunning result).